Jan125/pb.pnb/docs/readme.txt

 Cycle
     Takes:      Name0, Name1, ..., NameN
     Returns:    Parameter0, Parameter1, ..., ParameterN
     Copies parameters from beginning of variables and returns them.
-Puts the first element of variable to end of variable.
+Puts the first element of the variable to end of the variable.

+Recycle
+    Takes:      Name0, Name1, ..., NameN
+    Returns:    Parameter0, Parameter1, ..., ParameterN
+    Copies parameters from end of variables and returns them.
+Puts the last element of the variable to beginning of the variable.

 Push
     Takes:      Name, Parameter0, Parameter1, ..., ParameterN